huzzziiii/FIFA_Score_Notifier/README.md

 # FIFA_Score_Notifier

-A script that informs of any goal update of the teams of your choice via text message
+A script that brings you live score updates of the team you support via text message